 All MSTP students at UT Southwestern receive a generous annual stipend and fully paid tuition throughout their years in the program.

 Are applicants not accepted to the M.D./Ph.D. program considered for the M.D. program?

 Not automatically.
-If you wish to be considered for medical school alone, you must also apply via TMDSAS.
-This will ensure that you are reviewed for medical school based on their criteria, which are slightly different from the MST Program criteria.
+If you wish to be considered for Medical School alone, you must also apply via TMDSAS.
+This will ensure that you are reviewed for Medical School based on its criteria, which are slightly different from the MST Program criteria.

 What is living in Dallas/Fort Worth like?